 -Joe Dunham, Summer Associate 2011

-Summer associates receive both verbal and written evaluations of work product from the assigning attorneys.
-In addition, there are three formal evaluations conducted by members of the recruiting and evaluation committees as follows:
+Summer associates receive in-depth evaluations of work product from assigning attorneys.
+In addition, three formal evaluations are conducted by members of the recruiting and evaluation committees.

 - Mid-summer review